Background pattern

 You should stop taking vildagliptin and see your doctor immediately if you experience any of the following side effects:

-• Angioedema (rare: may affect up to 1 in 1,000 people): symptoms that include swollen face, tongue, or throat, difficulty swallowing, difficulty breathing, sudden appearance of hives or urticaria, which may be indicative of a reaction called “angioedema”.
+• Angioedema (rare: may affect up to 1 in 1,000 people): symptoms including swollen face, tongue, or throat, difficulty swallowing, difficulty breathing, sudden appearance of rash or hives, which may be indicative of a reaction called "angioedema".

-• Liver disease (hepatitis) (rare): symptoms that include yellowing of the skin and eyes, nausea, loss of appetite, or dark-colored urine, which may be indicative of liver disease (hepatitis).
+• Liver disease (hepatitis) (rare): symptoms including yellowing of the skin and eyes, nausea, loss of appetite, or dark urine, which may be indicative of liver disease (hepatitis).

-• Pancreatitis (inflammation of the pancreas) (unknown frequency): symptoms that include intense and persistent abdominal pain (stomach area), which can reach your back, as well as nausea and vomiting.
+• Pancreatitis (frequency not known): symptoms including severe and persistent abdominal pain (stomach area), which can radiate to the back, as well as nausea and vomiting.

 Some patients experienced the following side effects while taking vildagliptin and metformin:

-• Frequent (may affect up to 1 in 10 people): tremors, headache, dizziness, nausea, low blood glucose levels.
+• Common (may affect up to 1 in 10 people): tremor, headache, dizziness, nausea, low blood sugar.

 Some patients experienced the following side effects while taking vildagliptin and a sulfonylurea:

-• Frequent: tremors, headache, dizziness, weakness, low blood glucose levels.
+• Common: tremor, headache, dizziness, weakness, low blood sugar.

 • Very rare (may affect up to 1 in 10,000 people): sore throat, nasal congestion.

-Some patients experienced the following side effects while taking vildagliptin and a glitazone:
+Some patients experienced the following side effects while taking vildagliptina and a glitazone:

-• Frequent: weight gain, swollen hands, ankles, or feet (edema).
+• Common: weight gain, swollen hands, ankles, or feet (edema).

-Some patients experienced the following side effects while taking vildagliptin only:
+Some patients experienced the following side effects while taking vildagliptina alone:

-• Infrequent: headache, constipation, swollen hands, ankles, or feet (edema), joint pain, low blood glucose levels.
+• Uncommon: headache, constipation, swollen hands, ankles, or feet (edema), joint pain, low blood sugar.

 • Very rare: sore throat, nasal congestion, fever.